Piercing guide: Everything you need to know before getting poked

 Bling it on

-Inspired by all the constellation, dermal, septum piercings you've spotted on Instagram and considering booking an appointment to get one (or more) of your own?
-Before getting specific parts of your anatomy prodded, have a peruse through our definitive piercing guide for the 101 on what to expect—from how long it takes to heal to the best piercers you can go to in KL:
+Inspired by all the constellation, dermal, and septum piercings you've spotted on Instagram and considering booking an appointment to get one (or more) of your own?
+Before getting specific parts of your anatomy prodded, have a peruse through our definitive piercing guide for the 101 on what to expect—from how long it takes to heal to the best piercers you can go to in KL (once everything opens up, of course):

 1. Think about what kind of piercing you want to get

 There are a tonne of piercings to choose from so do your research!
 Consider what would best suit your anatomy, how it would impact your day-to-day life and whether the risks are worth it.
-Before you get overwhelmed, let us break it down for you properly.
+Before you get overwhelmed, let us break the basics down for you properly.

 Here are the different kinds of piercings you could get for each part of your body.

 An ear piercing is the most convenient kind of piercing to get as it is easily concealable.
-In terms of pain, cartilaginous parts of your body are generally more painful to pierce than the fleshy parts and take longer to heal.
-You should also consider what side you sleep on before getting a piercing—the initial pain inflicted while the piercing is healing will greatly affect how you sleep.
+In terms of pain, cartilaginous parts of your body are generally more painful to pierce than the fleshy parts, and they take longer to heal.

-For instance, piercings like the helix, anti-helix, forward helix and industrial are more painful to sleep on because lying on them puts a lot of direct pressure on the piercings, whereas other piercings that are placed further inside the ear like the conch, daith and rook are less painful as they are more protected.
+For instance, piercings like the helix, anti-helix, forward helix, and industrial are more painful to sleep on because lying on them puts a lot of direct pressure on the fresh wound.
+Other piercings that are placed further inside the ear like the conch, daith, and rook are less painful as they are more protected.

-Also, piercings like the tragus and the daith look swell, but because they obstruct your ear canal you will potentially be unable to use things like earphones or earplugs while they're healing.
+Further, piercings like the tragus and the daith look swell but they obstruct your ear canal, meaning that you will potentially be unable to use things like earphones or earplugs while they're healing.

 TIP: If your painful piercings are getting in the way of your shut-eye, try sleeping on a travel neck pillow with your ear in the hole!